Promotion of small and medium enterprises

-Title: Promotion of Small and Medium Enterprises (PSME)
+Title: Promotion of Small and Medium-sized Enterprises (PSME)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)